balx/fb_credentials/README.rst

 Installation
 ============

-You can download and install using *pip install fb_credentials*.
+You can download and install using:

+*pip install fb_credentials*

 The PyPI URL for this project is: `https://pypi.python.org/pypi/fb-credentials <https://pypi.python.org/pypi/fb-credentials>`_.

 Tests
 =====